penao7/FullstackMOOC/BookApp/bookserver/README.md

 ### Books

-Get all books with pageInfo:
+Get all the books with pageInfo:

 ```graphql
 query {